 Circuit Board Safety Tips

-Below include a number of precautions with printed circuit board safety:
+Below is a number of safety precautions we take when assembling printed circuit board:

-- Wearing safety goggles – Protective eyewear is essential (and mandatory)!
+- Wearing safety glasses – Protective eye wear is essential (and mandatory)!

 - Clutter free workstations